District Business Leadership

 All program requirements must be completed within five (5) years from the semester date of admission as a matriculated student.
 The courses required for the School District Business Leadership Certificate are offered regularly during the fall and spring semesters.
 Although some graduate courses will be offered during the Summer Sessions, students should plan on meeting most course requirements during the regular academic year.
 With this frequency of course offerings, a full-time student will need four semesters to complete the program’s 36 credits and a somewhat longer period will be required for the part-time student.

 Scheduling Note: Courses are scheduled online and on-campus.
-At this point in time, students should anticipate taking a proportion of their courses online to fulfill program requirements.
+Students should anticipate taking a portion of their courses online to fulfill program requirements.
 Related courses used to fulfill requirements for another certificate, master's, or other advanced degree may not be used to fulfill course requirements for this certificate.
 If courses were taken that duplicate courses within this certificate program, appropriate substitutions will be made upon advisement and consent of the program director.
 Under all circumstances, the student must complete the total number of credits prescribed for this program.

 Timeline note: When students are admitted or readmitted to an SPD degree or certificate program, they may petition SPD to have Stony Brook University graduate level courses that are older than five (5) years, and no older than 10 years, individually evaluated by the appropriate academic department/faculty to determine if the credits may be applied toward current SPD degree/certificate requirements.
 Grades in such courses must be "B" or better.
 (B- grades are ineligible for review.)
 For transfer credits from external institutions, please see guidelines at: www.stonybrook.edu/spd/assets/pdf/transferform.pdf (PDF).